Nose piercing types depend on the part of the nose being pierced. Some of the most common types of nose piercings are:

 - Accidentally bumping or jostling the piercing

-- Allergic reactions to jewelry, such as those made with nickel
+- Allergic reactions to jewelry, such as that made with nickel

 Mild infections from the nose ring or bad aftercare can lead to blisters or a pimple-like bump near the piercing known as a pustule.